microsoft/Kusto-Query-Language/doc/project-keep-operator.md

 ---
 # project-keep operator

-Select what columns from the input to keep in the output.
+Select what columns from the input to keep in the output using a columnname pattern matcher.

 ```kusto
 T | project-keep price, quantity, zz*